Akash-1gif/Akash-1gif/README.md

 - Quora: Deleted
 - Tinder, Bumblee: Mere crush ke naam pe fake accounts hai, chalega?
 - Linkedin: Stay away from me (you corporate slave)
+- Medium: I forgot my credentials
+- Pintrest: What's that?
+- Youtube: Yes, I made a futile attempt to be a youtuber (so I hate my account)
+- X: My tweets are not valued.
+Because they don't make any sense
+- Twitch: I'd fail there
+- Steam: <a href="https://steamcommunity.com/profiles/76561199233729802/" target="blank">THeDonaldDuck</a>
+- Epic Games: Corrupted

 <p> Stats for nerds (a.k.a Stalkers): </p>